That's the Way Love Is (Bobby Bland song)

-"That's the Way Love Is" is a 1962 R&B single by blues singer Bobby Bland.
-The single was the last of three entries to hit number one on the US Billboard R&B chart.
-"That's the Way Love Is" also made the Top 40.
-The B-side of "That's the Way Love Is", entitled "Call On Me", was also on the charts at the same time.
-The B-side was more successful on the pop singles chart, peaking at number 22, and on the soul singles chart "Call On Me" made it to number six.
-Bobby Bland's "That's the Way Love Is" is a different song than the 1969 top ten pop/soul single by Marvin Gaye, ("That's the Way Love Is").
+"That's the Way Love Is" is a 1962 R&B single by the American blues singer Bobby Bland.
+The single hit number 1 on the US Billboard R&B chart.
+"That's the Way Love Is" also made the Top 40 on the pop chart.
+The B-side "Call On Me" charted simultaneously.
+The B-side was more successful on the pop singles chart, peaking at number 22, and on the soul singles chart "Call On Me" made it to number 6.

+Bland's "That's the Way Love Is" is a different song than the 1969 pop/soul single by Marvin Gaye, ("That's the Way Love Is").